Automattic/stream-builder/docs/StreamBuilder-Beginners-Guide.md

 Let's also assume the returned array is a simple `string[]` which contains trending topics as strings.

 We also have an example demo application in the `example/` folder which implements a lot of what we're going to discuss here -- so check that out!
+You must clone the Git repository to work with the example, as released archives do not include example code.

 ### Integrating StreamBuilder with your codebase